EddiePhi/README-Generator/Develop/GoodREADME.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

   <a name="title"></a>
-  # README Generator
+  # README Generator (Sample)

   <a name="description"></a>
   ## Description:
-  A program that creates README's
+  A program that creates README's.

   <a name="toc"></a>
   ## Table of Contents: